fat-fuzzy/rocks/apps/doc/src/assets/play/projects/001-wing-base.md

 1. **Movement**
    - each movement has a series of steps which can be variable in length
    - the number of steps of a movement determines its speed and smoothness
-   - the first movement (and last) is followed by a pause movement (= no translation geometric terms)
+   - the first movement (and last) is followed by a pause movement (= no transformation in geometric terms)

 <h2 id="resources">Resources</h2>